 R&D expenses are deductible according to financial accounting rules.

-Interest paid is generally deductible for CIT purposes, but the deduction of interest expense is limited according to the thin capitalisation or transfer pricing rules (see Thin capitalisation in the Group taxation section).
+Interest accrued is generally deductible for CIT purposes, but the deduction of interest expense is limited according to the thin capitalisation or transfer pricing rules (see the Group taxation section).

 Bad debt / loss allowance

 NPBT can be reduced by the amount of written-off debts/receivables that qualify as bad debts under the Tax Code (including the write-off, performed within the amount of bad debts provision).
 The Tax Code contains the detailed list of criteria for debts to be qualified as bad ones.

 Loan loss provisions (LLPs) for banks and other financial institutions

 Banks and other financial institutions create LLPs according to IFRS.
 The expenses from the write-off of bad debts are deductible in the period when criteria for recognition of bad debt is met.

 Other reserves (provisions)

 Deduction of provisions for vacation and salary payments are allowed in the period of accrual.

 Deduction of other provisions for future costs (i.e. warranty, contingent liabilities, etc.) are disallowed in the period of accrual.
 Respective expenses covered by these provisions (except vacation and salary payments) are deductible when actually incurred.